decadent/backpack-coordinator/README.md

 backpack-coordinator
 ====

-Coordination service for backpack cluster.
+Coordination service for a Backpack cluster.

 ### Installation